garrettgsb/tiny-journal/README.md

 # Connecting Mongo to Express

+> **CONTEXT SWITCH:** To see the final seed file and the Express server connecting to Mongo, `git checkout mongo-with-express`

 Finally, we're ready for Mongo and Express to meet.
 We know all of the tools now-- The hard part is designing how they fit together.

 > **Question:** When do we want Mongo to make a query?